stevenpstansberry/iot-health-sync/README.md

 ### Secure Networking

 - Implements firewall rules (`iptables`) and SSL/TLS encryption to secure data transmission.
+- Enforces data encryption at rest and in transit using the AES-256 encryption algorithm.

 ### Fast Data Access and Archiving